Proof of the Goldberg-Seymour Conjecture on Edge-Colorings of Multigraphs: Introduction

 Second, Theorem \ref{ThmGS} exhibits a dichotomy on edge-coloring: While Holyer's theorem \cite{H} tells us that it is $NP$-hard to determine $\chi'(G)$, we can approximate it within one of its true value, because $\max\{\Delta(G)+1, \, \lceil \Gamma(G) \rceil\} - \chi'(G) \le 1$.
 Furthermore, if $\Gamma(G)>\Delta(G)$, then $\chi'(G)=\lceil \Gamma(G) \rceil$, so it can be found in polynomial time \cite{CZZ,PR}.

-Third, by Theorem \ref{ThmGS} and aforementioned Seymour's theorem, every multigraph $G=(V,E)$ satisfies $\chi'(G)-\chi^*(G) \le 1$, which can be naturally extended to the weighted case.
+Third, by Theorem \ref{ThmGS} and aforementioned Seymour's theorem on fractional chromatic index, every multigraph $G=(V,E)$ satisfies $\chi'(G)-\chi^*(G) \le 1$, which can be naturally extended to the weighted case.
 Let $w(e)$ be a nonnegative integral weight on each edge $e\in E$ and let ${\bm w}=(w(e): e\in E)$.
 The {\em chromatic index} of $(G,{\bfm w})$, denoted by $\chi'_w(G)$, is the minimum number of matchings in $G$ such that each edge $e$ is covered exactly $w(e)$ times by these matchings, and the {\em fractional chromatic index} of $(G, {\bfm w})$, denoted by $\chi^*_w(G)$, is the optimal value of the following linear program:

 where $A$ is again the edge-matching incidence matrix of $G$.
 Clearly, $\chi'_w(G)$ is the optimal value of the corresponding integer program.
 Let $G_w$ be obtained from $G$ by replacing each edge $e$ with $w(e)$ parallel edges between the same ends.
 It is then routine to check that $\chi'_w(G)=\chi'(G_w)$ and $\chi^*_w(G)=\chi^*(G_w)$.
 So the inequality $\chi'_w(G)-\chi^*_w(G) \le 1$ holds for all nonnegative integral weight functions ${\bm w}$, and hence FECP has a fascinating integer rounding property (see Schrijver \cite{Sc86,Sc}).
+(The LP relaxation (LP) of a combinatorial optimization problem (IP) is said to have an integer rounding property if there exists an absolute positive constant $c$, such that the optimal value of LP differs from that of IP by at most $c$, for all weight functions.
+This property is of great interest in integer programming and combinatorial optimization.)